 We arrived around 10 Friday night after seeing some cool Imperial Dunes and neato rock mountains.
 Thanks to much prayer a la Law of Attraction, we got a room facing the ocean with a palm tree right outside our window.

 Saturday we hit SeaWorld (I hadn't been there for 31 years), and about 10 million other people had the same idea.
 Shamu was first on the list.
-The theme of the show was something about "Believe", but all I believed at that point was that we were going to be living in a mobile estate and firing our poolboy thanks to the prices at SeaWorld.
-I can hear you all now: "that's what you get for being a baby factory!!!"
+The theme of the show was something about "Believe", but all I believed at that point was that we were going to be living in a mobile estate and firing our poolboy (as if!) thanks to the prices at SeaWorld.
+I can hear you all now: "That's what you get for being a baby factory!!!"

 Six hours and six crispy people later, we left.
 We grabbed takeout on PCH and went over the bridge to Coronado Island for some nighttime beach fun.
 The kids were thrilled.
 Weather was amazing.